Research Metrics & Impact

 MyRI (Measuring your Research Impact) is a self-paced tutorial that explains the main metrics tools in detail, how to track your research impact, and outlines journal citation and ranking methods.

 Fast Track Impact provides step-by-step, practical advice for writing impact statements; including specific strategies on how to demonstrate impact for ARC and writing your track record for NHMRC grant applications.
 Use their impact tools and templates; or read examples of well written statements, along with reviewer feedback and evaluation.

 How to track the impact of research data with metrics guide provides useful information on the impact of research data with metrics.

 The Library offers a Research Metrics Service to assist with understanding the tools available and collecting research metric data.
-For further assistance please contact your School Librarian or the Research Services Coordinator.
+For further assistance please contact your School Librarian or the Research Engagement Coordinator, Outreach.